ContestOrganizationManagementPlatform/COMPOSE/README.md

 The value to VITE_SUPABASE_ANON_KEY can be found on Supabase in "Project Settings" > "API" > "Project API Keys" > "anon public".

 The value of SUPABASE_ACCESS_TOKEN can be created on the [Supabase Dashboard](https://supabase.com/dashboard/account/tokens).
 This is only necessary for updating the DatabaseDefinitions.ts file, which should only be necessary if your database begins to differ from the source repository.
-See the [Supabase Docs](https://supabase.com/docs/guides/api/rest/generating-types) for information on how to generate this file - make sure that it is stored inside lib and titled DatabaseDefinitions.ts, though.
+See the [Supabase Docs](https://supabase.com/docs/guides/api/rest/generating-types) for information on how to generate this file - make sure that it is stored inside src and titled DatabaseDefinitions.ts, though.

 ### Step 5: Setting your Domain URL